leggedrobotics/tensorflow-cpp/README.md

   - All variants are built with full CPU optimizations available for `amd64` architectures.
   - GPU variants are built to support compute capabilities: `5.0`, `6.1`, `7.0`, `7.2`, `7.5`

-**NOTE:** We temporarily provide `1.13.0` for supporting Ubuntu `16.04` but will soon be removed.
 **NOTE:** This repository does not include or bundle the source TensorFlow [repository](https://github.com/tensorflow/tensorflow).

 ## Install

-### Eigen

 First clone this repository:
 ```bash
 git clone https://bitbucket.org/leggedrobotics/tensorflow.git
 ```

+### Eigen

-Then install the special version of Eigen requried by TensorFlow which we also bundle in this repository:
+To install the special version of Eigen requried by TensorFlow which we also bundle in this repository:
 ```bash
 cd tensorflow/eigen
 mkdir build && cd build